Last Updated on

-In this article, let us take a look at what lice infestation means, and how it can be treated without bringing about any harm to your child.
+In this article, we will try to answer as many questions expectant mothers may have about lice infestation, what it means, and how it can be treated without bringing about any harm to the unborn child.

-What are Head Lice?
+What Are Head Lice?

-Is it Safe to Use Lice Treatment during Pregnancy?
+Is It Safe to Use Lice Treatment During Pregnancy?

 How to Treat Head Lice in Pregnant Women?

-Most lice shampoos and crÃ¨me rinses are not very effective, so sprays and lotions are your best bet.
-A 4% Dimethicone lotion has been approved for use by pregnant and breastfeeding women, so you can procure that from the drugstore.
-Even then, make sure to check the label before buying the product, to see if there are any warnings against use by pregnant women.
-You can also consult the doctor if any doubts remain.
+Most lice shampoos and crème rinses are not as effective as the sprays and lotions.
+A 4% Dimethicone lotion has been approved for use by pregnant and breastfeeding women, so you can procure that from the drugstore if it is prescribed by your medical practitioner.
+Even then, make sure to check the label before buying the product to see if there are any warnings for pregnant women.
 You might have to use the product twice so that all the remaining louse eggs after the first usage also get killed.

-Natural Ways to Treat Lice
+Natural Ways to Treat Head Lice

-- Lavender oil, neem oil, eucalyptus oil and clove oil are also great to combat lice infestation.
+- Lavender oil, neem oil, eucalyptus oil, and clove oil are also great to combat lice infestation.

-Tips for Preventing Lice during Pregnancy
+Tips for Preventing Lice During Pregnancy

-- If the items are big, you can use chemical sprays- this is useful to get rid of the lice in sofas and couches.
-Make sure that you get somebodyâs help, and not breathe in the pesticides yourself.
+- If the items are big, you can use chemical sprays, which are useful in getting rid of the lice in the sofas, couches.
+Make sure that you get somebody’s help, and not breathe-in the pesticides yourself.

 - If you observe someone around you scratching their head, take preventive measure at the earliest to stop it from spreading.

 Lice are more of an irritation than a disease and can worsen the mood of an expectant mother.
 Treating lice is not difficult, but prevention is the best way.
 However, you must consult a doctor if you are unable to treat the infestation yourself.